rust-lang/rustc-dev-guide/src/queries/incremental-compilation-in-detail.md

 infrastructure is for.
 This way `Fingerprint`s computed in two different compilation sessions are still comparable.

-The next step is to store the `Fingerprint`s along with the dependency DAG.
+The next step is to store the `Fingerprint`s along with the dependency `DAG`.
 This is cheap since it's just bytes to be copied.
-It's also cheap to load the entire set of `Fingerprint`s together with the dependency DAG.
+It's also cheap to load the entire set of `Fingerprint`s together with the dependency `DAG`.

 Now, when red-green-marking reaches the point where it needs to check if a result has changed, it can just compare the (already loaded) previous